Ubspy/Robotics-Tutorial/readme.md

 That's it!
 You have a function!
 If you don't quite get it, I'll go over the return statement one more time.
 When we call the function `square(2)`, that function call itself will end up being seen as a value, and that value is what the function `returns`.
 That being said, the `return` statement inside the function sets what that value will be, so when we `return num * num` it tells the function call to set itself to the square of that number.
 We now have a function that can square numbers!

+You also want to be careful about your variable `scopes`.
+The reason we have to pass in a `parameter` to the function is because the main function and the square function have two entirely different `scopes`.
+Meaning that any variable defined inside of either function, is only accessible to that function.
+So everything we create in `main` **cannot** be accessed inside of our `square` function.
+This is why we need to pass stuff by parameters.
+Additionally, it would be kind of a bad idea to just have other functions be able to mess with our main function's variables whenever they wanted.

 One more important note I would like to make, any functions you write in code need to come *before* your main function.
 The Java compiler reads from top to bottom, so if your main function runs first, then calls a function the compiler hasn't seen yet, it will throw an error saying it doesn't exist.

 ## Deeper look at functions